 Louisville KY 40292

 In addition, for those applying by the January 15th deadline (including those applying for dual degrees in the November application pool) we offer consideration for our Graduate Assistantship.
 GAs work up to 20 hours per week for the department, helping both with administrative tasks and with faculty research and projects.
-In exchange, students are given full tuition waivers, health insurance, and a $15,000 stipend paid over 10 months.
+In exchange, students receive full tuition waivers, health insurance, and a $15,000 stipend paid over 10 months.
 Awards are competitive, with our nominations going to the best candidates in our current application pool.
-No additional application materials need to be submitted, but please communicate your interest to our Program Coordinator when you apply.
+No additional application materials need to be submitted, but please communicate your interest to our Administrative Assistant when you apply.